AbeerAlnafaei/Doroob/README.md

 ---

-These datasets support experimentation with recommendation algorithms, user preference modeling, and behavior-based analytics within urban environments.
+These datasets will help you experiment with different recommendation approaches to generate place recommendations within the Riyadh region.